Ethics Research Group

 The Ethics Research Group (ERG) is hosted by the Philosophy Department at UiT.
 It is a group consisting of philosophers at UiT, as well as a network of external collaborators.
 The group is led by accosiate professor Heine A. Holmen (chair) and associate professor Ivar R. Labukt (vice-chair) and currently holds twelwe members (for more details see Members).

-We have all devoted ourselves to work on some of the most fundamental and vexing issues in ethics and moral philosophy, raising questions like: How should one live one's life?
+We have devoted ourselves to work on some of the most fundamental and vexing issues in ethics, moral philosophy and meta-ethics to raise questions like: How should one live one's life?
 Why should one be moral or ethically virtuous?
 Is morality objective and universal, or is it a human construction or cultural artefact?
 Are there any true moral principles or universal virtues?
 Must self-interest be subdued by morality?
 Does evil exist and can we hold genuine evil-doers morally responsible?
 How does morality fit in with the rest of science and what else we know about the world?

 As a part of this work, we organize conferences and workshops on a frequent basis here in Tromsø and with contributions from internationally acclaimed philosophers and researchers, as well as organizing reading and writing groups.
 There are also Ph.D. and Post Doc fellowships, whose projects and appointments are associated with the group.